 Bustard History, Family Crest & Coats of Arms

 The name Bustard is of Anglo-Saxon origin.
-It was name for a person who had facial features similar to a buzzard.
-The etymology of the name Bustard lies in the Latin avis tarda which means "clumsy bird".
-The buzzard was a fairly common bird in medieval England.
+It was name for a person who had facial features similar to a buzzard or bustard which was a large bird, "now as rare as the eagle in England."
+The name is derived from the "Old French bistarde, bustarde."

 Early Origins of the Bustard family

 The surname Bustard was first found in the Pipe Rolls where Walter Buistard was listed in 1159 and the singular name Bustard was found in 1162.
 Later, Robert Boistard was recorded in the Feet of Fines for Yorkshire in 1231.
 Robert Bustarde was recorded in Whitby, North Yorkshire in 1343.

 The Yorkshire Poll Tax Rolls of 1379 included entries for Robertus Bustardbank and Johannes Bustard.
 Both held landsa there at that time.

 Early History of the Bustard family

 This web page shows only a small excerpt of our Bustard research.
 Another 51 words (4 lines of text) covering the years 1600 and are included under the topic Early Bustard History in all our PDF Extended History products and printed products wherever possible.